zeh/dasmjs/README.md

   * `"atari2600"`: includes dasm's own `atari2600/macro.h` and `atari2600/vcs.h` files.
   * `"channel-f"`: includes dasm's own `channel-f/macro.h` and `channel-f/ves.h` files.

-Check [any cloned copy of the dasm documentation on GitHub](https://github.com/search?utf8=%E2%9C%93&q=%22DOCUMENTATION+FOR+DASM%2C+a+high+level+macro+cross+assembler+for%3A%22+extension%3Atxt&type=Code&ref=searchresults) for a list of all command-line switches available, and more information on binary formats.
+Check [the dasm documentation](https://github.com/zeh/dasmjs/blob/master/dasm/src/doc/dasm.txt) for a list of all command-line switches available, for more information on binary formats, and for a list of all macros available.

 ### Returned object